 When I was a kid, if I fell down on the playground and started crying, my cries would usually be met with some form of, “Get up.
 Be a big boy.”
 If I got beat up by my brother, my father admonished me to hit him back.
 The other kids at school would make fun of boys who were weak or were bad at sports.
 As a teenager, I was bullied at times in the locker room for being nerdy.

 This stuff is normal.
-So normal that it feels stupid to even write because my guess is every single male reader can relate to one of the above experiences.
+So normal that it feels stupid to even point out.
+My guess is every single male reader can relate to one of the above experiences.
 It’s often written off as “boys being boys.”
 And it has a long cultural history.

 Men commit suicide at a rate five times that of women while teenage boys commit suicide nine times more often than girls.9 They are also diagnosed with depression and ADHD at a rate of 4-to-1 to girls the same age.10 Men make up 2/3 of the homeless population,11 are more than twice as likely to become alcoholics and are approximately three times more likely to become drug addicts.12 It’s widely documented that men are far less likely to ask for professional help, medical or otherwise, even when experiencing significant health problems or depression.13